vuejs/v2.vuejs.org/src/v2/style-guide/index.md

 These components lay the foundation for consistent styling and behavior in your application.
 They may **only** contain:

 - HTML elements,
-- other `Base`-prefixed components, and
+- other base components, and
 - 3rd-party UI components.

 But they'll **never** contain global state (e.g. from a Vuex store).